 Why is a process so important?

 One of the most notable differences between successful and unsuccessful designers has little to do with the quality of their final product.
-Of course, creative work must be “good,” but a clumsy creative process often leads to a negative experience for the client.
+Of course, creative work must be “good.”
+However, a clumsy creative process often leads to a negative experience for the client.
 The half-baked process, its presentation to the client, and their negative experience could then greatly reduce the chance that clients re-hire you or hand you referrals.
-I would go as far as to say that this negative experience will actually affect the way a customer perceives the overall value of your work.
+A negative experience will even affect the way a customer perceives the overall value of your work.

 I have been asked by novice entrepreneurs, “How I can create a positive experience for the customer?”
-I reply that fruitful projects need a clear and repeatable process.
-A clear process helps reassure the customer that the quality of your past work is highly repeatable.
+My response: fruitful projects need a clear and repeatable process.
+A clear process helps reassure the client that the quality of your past work is highly repeatable.

 Have you ever written a persuasive essay?
 The process I created for website projects works much in the same way.
 Persuasive essays typically have an introduction, three main points with supporting content, and a conclusion.
 The first step in writing a persuasive essay is writing a thesis statement.
-The thesis statement is the anchor of your essay, and informs the reader of your subject, your stance towards the subject, and your supporting evidence for having that particular opinion.
-Your three main claims from your thesis and your expanded supporting evidence make up the (typically three) body paragraphs.
+The thesis statement is the anchor of your essay and informs the reader of essays objective, the essays position on its subject, and supporting evidence for having a particular stance.
+Your essay’s body is made up of three main points which support and discuss your thesis.
 Sometimes it is easiest to write the introduction and conclusion after the three body paragraphs.
-In the introduction I make sure to first inform the reader what I am trying to do, and then later remind the reader of my initial intention in my conclusion
+In the introduction, I make sure to first inform the reader what I am trying to do, and then later remind the reader of my initial intention in my conclusion

 Deadlines and Payment

-After I have laid out a clear creative process, I can then make a fairly accurate estimate of how many hours the project will require, and if I need to hire people to assist.
-These are some of the initial questions I ask myself: How much will I have to spend if I hire people?
+After I have laid out a clear creative process, I can then make a fairly accurate estimate of how many hours the project will require, and if I need to hire people to assist the execution of the project.
+These are some of the initial questions I ask myself: how much will I have to spend if I hire people?
 Can I finish the project efficiently to meet the client’s goals?
 Does the overall payment turn enough of a profit to fulfill my minimum hourly rate?
 The list goes on.
 From here I create a proposal based on judgments from past client meetings.

 If the client agrees to the proposal, I promptly send a contract requiring an initial deposit of 25% to 50% the total fee.
 I will then accept the remaining fees over the course of the production process.
 I generally divide fees into three payments.
 Though depending on the schedule and conditions, I have taken up to six payments on contracted work.
 Typically I try to set up one payment per month.

 In the contract, milestones are defined to outline the phases of completion in the process (deadlines).
-I will normally require a payment prior to beginning the labor.
+I will normally require payment prior to beginning the work.
+Depending on the origin of a lead, I may require payment during the initial consultation.
 The remaining payments are expected after my phases: Discovery, Design, Development, and Deliverables.
 Upon handing over the deliverables and completion of the contract, I usually send a bill for the last payment as a “net 30.”
 A net 30 means that the final payment must be received within 30 days.
 Expect the client to take their time on the last payment and maybe even be a bit late.
 You may consider setting up penalties for late payments in the original contract.

 Need an example?